xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-07-perilous-froststeps.md

 The Guardian's cryptic words echo in your mind:

 > Step only on those numbers that follow the rhythm of the prime.
-Tread carefully, for one wrong step will cast you into the abyss.

 Given the fact that the staircase has 30 steps and the steps are inscribed with numbers ranging from 1 to 30, your task is to determine the correct sequence of safe steps based on this pattern.